Fujifilm X-A3 vs Nikon D5600

 - Longer lasting: Gets more shots (970 versus 410) out of a single battery charge.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A3 comes out slightly ahead of the D5600 (6 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D5600 comes out slightly ahead of the X-A3 (8 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons